 - i.
 The student shall be required to pursue independent research on an approved topic.
-The research dissertation topic must be decided upon in collaboration with the relevant Head of the Department and the School of Law's Higher Degrees Committee for approval by the Senate. - ii.
-Upon the recommendation of the School Higher Degrees Committee, the Senate shall appoint a supervisor to advise a student whose subject of research has been approved, and the student shall be required to work in such association with the supervisor as the Senate may direct. - A student for the degree shall be required to submit a Dissertation embodying the results of his/her study of research. - iv.
-The Senate shall appoint, for each LLM dissertation, two external examiners.
+The research dissertation topic must be decided upon in collaboration with the relevant Head of the Department and the School of Law's Higher Degrees Committee for recommendation by the Faculty Higher Degree Committee and approval by the University Higher Degree Committee a sub-committee of Senate. - ii.
+Upon the recommendation of the Faculty Higher Degrees Committee, UHDC shall appoint a supervisor to advise a student whose subject of research has been approved, and the student shall be required to work in such association with the supervisor as UHDC may direct. - iii.
+A student for the degree shall be required to submit a Dissertation embodying the results of his/her study of research. - iv.
+The UHDC shall appoint, for each LLM dissertation, two external examiners.
 Supervisors will not examine the dissertation. - v.
 The minimum length of the Dissertation is forty-five thousand words and the maximum length is sixty thousand words.
 The student must provide a word count on the last page of the Dissertation.
 The word count must include the footnotes but must exclude the table of contents, bibliography, annexes and indexes.
 Failure to meet, or exceeding the word count as well as failure to provide a word count may lead to either a rejection of the dissertation or a loss of marks. - vi.
 An abstract of not more than two hundred and fifty words, must form an integral part of the Dissertation.
 The summary must be submitted to the supervisor for approval. - vii.
-The Senate shall appoint, for each LLM dissertation, two external examiners.
+The UHDC shall appoint, for each LLM dissertation, two external examiners.
 Supervisors will not examine the dissertation. - viii.
-The student must submit six hard bound copies and a soft copy in PDF format (of every completed Dissertation) to the supervisor.

-Every Dissertation shall be accompanied by:

-- a. a written report from the supervisor on the conduct of the student's work, and - b. a declaration, satisfactory to the Senate, on the part of the student that the Dissertation has not been submitted for a degree at any other University. - ix.
+The student must submit a soft copy in PDF format (of every completed Dissertation) to the supervisor.
+Every Dissertation shall be accompanied by: - a. a written report from the supervisor on the conduct of the student's work, and - b. a declaration, satisfactory to the Senate, on the part of the student that the Dissertation has not been submitted for a degree at any other University. - ix.
 A Dissertation submitted for the degree must be satisfactory as regards form and literary presentation and be worthy of publication; it must also include a full bibliography of the material used. - x.
 No Dissertation shall be accepted which does not make a contribution to the knowledge and understanding of the subject concerned. - xi.
-A student may be required by the Senate, if the examiners so recommend, to submit himself/herself for an examination, written or oral or both, on the subject of the Dissertation and on the whole field of study in which it falls. - xii.
-Application to re-submit a Dissertation, which has been rejected, will not be entertained, but the Senate may, on the advice of the examiners, invite a student to re-submit a Dissertation in a revised or extended form.
+A student may be required by the UHDC, if the examiners so recommend, to submit himself/herself for an examination, written or oral or both, on the subject of the Dissertation and on the whole field of study in which it falls. - xii.
+Application to re-submit a Dissertation, which has been rejected, will not be entertained, but the UHDC may, on the advice of the examiners, invite a student to re-submit a Dissertation in a revised or extended form.